Flea-Market & Mercari Points | Gain via touchpoints, proceeds, and payment even without routing cashback

 Flea-market apps like Mercari are a great supporting act in points, letting you cash out the things you no longer use at home.
 But the first thing to understand clearly: purchases "inside" a flea-market app work differently from shopping's routing cashback.
 Unlike a typical EC, buying via the point site doesn't earn cashback here.
 Even so, flea-market apps have three touchpoints — "the new-registration invite code / first-time perk," "selling unwanted items to create proceeds," and "spending those proceeds with a cashback payment" — and you can gain plenty here.
 It's a solid category where decluttering becomes a plus for your household budget along the way.

-This article organizes the flea-market + points combination in the flow of "understand it works differently from routing cashback," "gain via three touchpoints — registration perk, proceeds, payment," and "watch proceeds fees, expiry, and taxation."
+This article organizes the flea-market + points combination in the flow of "understand it works differently from routing cashback," "gain via three touchpoints — registration perk, proceeds, payment," "tips on listing, shipping, and postage," and "watch proceeds fees, expiry, and taxation."
 See also the walk-to-earn guide and receipt-app guide.

 Three Touchpoints Between Flea Markets and Points